 | Career Goals | Strong clinical foundation, pathway to any specialty | Focused on critical care, CVICU, trauma, flight nursing, CRNA prep |

-💡 Pro Tip ➡️ There’s no one-size-fits-all here.
-Your season of life and personal goals matter just as much as your skillset.
-Bottom line: know yourself, your season, and your values.
+There’s no one-size-fits-all here.
+Your unique needs and personal goals matter just as much as your skillset.
+Going in with reasonable expectations and being teachable and coachable are key, as the skill set can be taught in either unit.
+Bottom line: know yourself, the phase of life you’re in, and your values.
 Whether you choose Med Surg or ICU, both are incredibly meaningful places to grow.

 💬 Final Thoughts on Med Surg vs ICU